hardcore-sushi/DroidFS/BUILD.md

 $ ./build.sh [<ABI>]
 ```
 ## libgocryptfs
-This step is only required if you want Gocryptfs support.
+This step is only required if you want gocryptfs support.
 ```
 $ cd app/libgocryptfs
 $ ./build.sh [<ABI>]